Interstate apprentices and trainees

 Apprentices and trainees who are moving interstate and wish to complete their apprenticeship or traineeship in another state or territory will require an

-Extract of Service issued by the Department of Education and Training in order to have their 'time served' recognised.
+Extract of Service issued by the Department of Employment, Small Business and Training in order to have their 'time served' recognised.

-There may be instances where an apprentice or trainee is required to move interstate for a short period of time:
+There may be instances where an apprentice or trainee is required to move interstate for a short period of time, for example:

 - The apprentice or trainee's employer is Queensland-based and is awarded a short term contract in another state.